Prince Wolf: Summary

 A princess finds a louse on her hair.
 She shows it to her father and decides to feed it until it grows large enough.
 The louse dies and the king orders its leather to be cut off and extended.
 He decides to use it as part of a riddle to give the princess's hand in marriage to anyone who can correctly guess the type of skin.

 A wolf comes to the court and guesses it right, demanding the princess as wife, as promised by the king.
 The king consents in giving his daughter and the wolf comes to fetch her.
 Wolf and princess walk about a bit, then she climbs onto the wolf's back and they run until they reach a splendid castle.
 The wolf confirms it is their castle, but warns that no light should be used inside at night.
 The princess notices that the wolf is only such during the day, but someone human comes at night.

 After two years, the princess gives birth to a boy, but he is taken from them and given to the husband's sisters.
 One day, she wants to visit her family.
 Her wolf husband consents, but insists that, when she returns, she must not bring anything from home with her.
 They visit his wife's parents for three days, and her mother advises her daughter to use a knife to confirm that her husband is a human, and not a troll.

 She brings the knife from home and puts it on his bedstand at night.
 He hurts his leg, and moans, confirming he is human, after all.
 The prince complains to his wife, but she tells him she won't repeat it.

 Some time passes, she gives birth to a daughter after four years, and the girl is also taken from her.
 They visit the princess's parents again.
 Her mother, this time, convinces the princess to use some light source to see his true face, when he comes at night to the bridal bed.
 So she gives her a tinder-box and some taper.
 The princess returns to her husband's palace and lies that she did not bring anything with her.
 Later that night, she illuminates the bedroom and glimpses at her husband, in human form.

-He despairs at his wife's betrayal and reveals he is a human prince who was cursed by a witch for refusing to marry her troll daughter.
+He despairs at his wife's betrayal and reveals he is a human prince who was cursed by a troll witch for refusing to marry her daughter.
 He turns into a wolf again and vanishes into the night.
 The princess now has to seek him out.
 On her way, she visits her sisters-in-law, and recognizes her children, but does not linger and resumes her quest.
 She finally reaches a glass mountain where the witch resided, but it is so slippery.
 The princess is advised by an old man to find the nearest ironsmith to shod her shoes.